Dasmarinas Calabarzon, Philippines Travel Guide

 Dry Season (November to April): Average daily temperatures range from 26°C to 34°C (79°F to 93°F).
 Minimal rainfall characterizes this period.
 Expect mostly sunny days, ideal for outdoor activities.
 Humidity levels remain high, making the air feel warm and moist.

 Lower prices for flights and accommodations make this a budget-friendly option.
 Fewer tourists mean a more laid-back experience at attractions.
-The landscapes look lush and green due to the rains.
+The landscapes look verdant and lush due to the rains.

 High rainfall, risk of typhoons and flooding, and high humidity feature as significant drawbacks.
 Heavy rains disrupt travel plans and outdoor activities.
-Consider this time if budget is a key concern, but maintain flexibility in your itinerary to adapt to weather changes.
+Think about this time if budget is a key concern, but maintain flexibility in your itinerary to adapt to weather changes.

 High risk from July to November